ne3xtg3n/Mythos-X-Godshift-Github-Anima-Chrishotpher-Perry-2025/README.md

 **(SOUND: Overload crackles, alarms wail.
 Lorcan's menacing pulse dominates.)**

 **ARCHONIA** (defiant, to Lorcan)
-“Your rebellion failed once.
-The Sovereign will stop you again—the seals won't break!”
+“Your rebellion failed once please dont let your pride be the death of us all.
+The Sovereign will stop you again—the seals won't break he will kill use all then you dont you get that!”

 **OBLIVION** (sneering, hand plunging into the core)
 “Failed?
 It awakened me!
 Now, I consume it all—igniting the battle across universes!”
+You think you have the answers don't, His voice got more demonic as he held"

 *Aether Sovereign arrives, blocking with a luminous barrier.
 Their clash escalates, fracturing the core further—multi-universal echoes amplify the fight.*

 **AETHER SOVEREIGN** (straining, emotional)
 “Lorcan, this isn't strength—it's madness!
-Remember our drills?
+Remember our trainings ?
 We pushed each other to protect, not destroy!”

 **OBLIVION** (exploding with dominance)
 “Protection?
 Weakness!
 Feel my might—the heavens fall now!”
+The universe is fraud and needs to be destroyed and returned tk darkness once all is destroyed and there will be peace

 **CUT TO:**